 Homepage Featured Case

+NOTE: This case was previously titled “PCUN v.
+Noem,” but has been updated to reflect the administration’s staffing changes.
 Sacred spaces should remain sacred.
 All of us, regardless of what we look like or where we were born, should feel safe at school, the doctor’s office, or in houses of worship.
-On January 20, 2025, the Trump administration abruptly and arbitrarily opened sensitive locations to immigration enforcement at the unfettered discretion of immigration agents, […]
+On January 20, 2025,

 PCUN v.
-Noem (Sensitive Locations) Read More »
+Mullin (Sensitive Locations) Read More »

-Community Legal Services in East Palo Alto v.
+Community Legal Services in East Palo Alto (CLSEPA) v.
 HHS (Unaccompanied Children)

 On March 26th, 2025, the Amica Center for Immigrant Rights, Immigrant Defenders Law Center, and Justice Action Center filed a federal lawsuit against the Department of Health & Human Services (HHS) and other federal departments after they eliminated legal representation for unaccompanied children, who often flee their home countries alone due to persecution, trafficking, and

-Community Legal Services in East Palo Alto v.
+Community Legal Services in East Palo Alto (CLSEPA) v.
 HHS (Unaccompanied Children) Read More »

-On March 24, 2025, the Coalition for Humane Immigrant Rights (CHIRLA), UndocuBlack Network (UBN), and CASA, with legal representation from Justice Action Center, filed a lawsuit to halt the Trump administration’s attempt to strip certain immigrants of their due process rights.
-The administration is using the deeply flawed deportation process called “expedited removal” —to summarily
+NOTE: This case was previously titled “CHIRLA v.
+Noem,” but has been updated to reflect the administration’s staffing changes.
+On March 24, 2025, the Coalition for Humane Immigrant Rights (CHIRLA), UndocuBlack Network (UBN), and CASA, with legal representation from Justice Action Center, filed a lawsuit to halt the Trump administration’s attempt to strip certain immigrants

 CHIRLA v.
-Noem (Expedited Removal) Read More »
+Mullin (Expedited Removal) Read More »

 ImmDef v.
 DHS (Unaccompanied Children)